Good old-fashioned word of mouth arguably remains the most effective for all the many marketing channels at our disposal.

 After launching its referral campaign, Advance Auto Parts realized that 50% of the customers acquired through the referral program were completely new to Advance Auto Parts as a brand.
 This key insight allowed the retailer to customize and refine its messaging to appeal to these new customers—a major win for the company and its customers.

-Competition in the $15B American mattress industry is surprisingly intense, which is what makes Amerisleep’s referral program so effective.
+Competition in the $15B American mattress industry is surprisingly intense, making Amerisleep’s referral program so effective.

-Amerisleep’s referral program makes it as easy as possible for satisfied customers to share their experiences with friends and family.
+Amerisleep’s referral program allows satisfied customers to share their experiences with friends and family.
 The referral message field is prepopulated with a warm, friendly message, which helps reduce friction by giving customers a starting point to compose their messages.

-The modest financial incentive is enough to make it worth the customers’ time without cutting too deeply, and Amerisleep gives customers several ways to share their referrals, including via email and social media.
+The modest financial incentive is enough to make it worth the customers’ time without cutting too deeply.
+Amerisleep gives customers several ways to share their referrals, including via email and social media.

 Amerisleep generated a 150% referred friend click-through rate by building their program around customers’ experience with their company and selling new customers on the experiences their friends were having.